commandus/lorawan-network-server/README.md

 create sequence gen_vega_id
 ```

-Then in the trigger before insert put genetrated value to the "id" column:
+Then in the trigger before insert put generated value to the "id" column:

 Add create time.
 Add column: